Suman99pro/buildkernel/README.md

 This bash script can be used to build and compile new kernel.
-Usage: chmod +x buildkernel.sh if the file is not executable. sudo ./buildkernel.sh
+Usage: chmod +x buildkernel.sh, if the file is not executable.
+And
+sudo ./buildkernel.sh